Construction Quality Control Process in 4 Simple Steps

 What Is Quality Control?

-and analyses the differences between the results obtained and the desired results in order to make decisions that will correct any differences.
+Quality control (QC) is the part of quality management that ensures products and services comply with requirements.
+It is a work method that facilitates the measurement of the quality characteristics of a unit, compares them with the established standards, and analyzes the differences between the results obtained and the desired results in order to make decisions that will correct any differences.

-In terms of quality, there are two aspects: quality assurance and quality control.
+In terms of quality, there are two aspects to be taken into consideration which are quality assurance and quality control.

 Quality assurance sets the expectations of a quality program and how implementation will begin.